 When the ovaries are removed, loss of sex hormones can cause “hot flashes” and feeling nervous or stressed following surgery.
 These symptoms usually can be controlled with low doses of estrogen.

-Visit NortonGetHealthy.com for more health and wellness tips and sign up for our free eNewsletter.
+Also, be sure to visit NortonGetHealthy.com for more health and wellness tips and to sign up for our free eNewsletter.